yung252xx/crypto_converter/README.md

 # crypto_converter
-test converter for using coingecko and coinbase api's.
+test converter using python for using coingecko and coinbase api's.